theQRL/docs.theqrl.org/_docs/mining/pool.md

 ```

-Use the public IP address of your server in the hosts file.

 Find your IP by
 ```bash
 curl -4 icanhazip.com
 ```

-This will spit put your public IP
+This will spit put your public IP address.

 #### apache2